boo1ean/app-deploy/README.md

 		// then execute "knex migrate:latest"
 		"database/**"  : "knex migrate:latest",

-		// if any local dependency which are required by any file under web/** were changed
+		// if any local dependency which are required by any file under web/**
-		// then execute "pm2 restart all"
-		"+web": "pm2 restart all"
+		// were changed then execute "pm2 restart all" "+web": "pm2 restart all"
 	}
 }
 ```

 Each "trigger" consits of condition (glob or requires matching pattern) and shell command
-which will be executed if condition is true (if files diff since last deploy matches pattern)
+which will be executed if condition is true (if files diff since last deploy matches condition pattern)

 ## Add remote server (for remote deploy)